ravichas/TidyingData/2-DateTime-RegEx.md

 What happened?

-sub will only modify the first occurance of the pattern.
-To modify all occurances in a string, use gsub
+sub will only modify the first occurrence of the pattern.
+To modify all occurrences in a string, use gsub

 ``` r
 gsub("_", " ", mspecies)